 Scoop out the seeds and any remaining core (the white part).
 You can use a spoon to do this, but I find it’s faster to use my fingers.
 Don’t worry about getting every last seed out, if a few get left behind, it won’t hurt anything.

 And that’s all there is to coring and seeding a tomato.
 Repeat the process with the rest of your tomatoes.
-Then, get busy making that salsa or tomato sauce.
+Then, get busy making tasty things, like salsa, tomato sauce, crushed tomatoes, diced tomatoes or stewed tomatoes.